 Layer 2: learned context (ACE)

-That is the second layer: ACE, Agentic Context Engineering.
-A method for the agent to improve on this specific infrastructure, without labels.
+The second layer is ACE, Agentic Context Engineering.
+A method for the agent to learn this specific infrastructure without labels, by extracting signal from its own investigation traces rather than from outcomes nobody annotates.

 The feedback architecture is a loop.
-The graph grounds each agent run.
-Each run produces a trace.
-A reasoner extracts reusable fragments.
-Fragments become learned context, fed into the next run.
-The agent gets better on *this* infrastructure over time.
-No retraining, no model updates.
-The same model with progressively richer context.
+The graph grounds each agent run, each run produces a trace, a reasoner extracts reusable fragments from the trace, and those fragments become learned context for the next run.
+The agent gets better on this specific infrastructure over time, with no retraining and no model updates: the same model with progressively richer context.

 Annie investigates: the scripted replay